kevinlondon/kevinlondon.github.io/_posts/2019-03-16-dont-bake-a-cake.md

 In design, it can be frustrating to receive a cake.
 What do I mean by that?
 A baked cake can't change.
-If I make a carrot cake for your birthday only to find out you prefer Devil's Food... well, nothing we can do about that.
+If I make a carrot cake for your birthday only to find out you prefer Devil's Food... well, nothing we can do about that now.
 If I finish writing a design to solve some problem, only to find when we're reviewing the design that one of the central design decisions doesn't make sense, it's too late.